Slovenia's Adriatic Coast, Town by Town

 Itinerary

-The order of excursions and activities may be adjusted during the tour.
+The order of stops may be adjusted during the day, depending on timing, weather and where you're departing from.

 Departure